+STUDENT TESTING TICKET

+Student: LastName, FirstName

+State ID#: XXXXXXXX A

+Session: SessionName

+Date of Birth: 20YY-MM-DD

+Test: Test Name

-STUDENT TESTING TICKET Student: Date of Birth: Session: Test: 2001-0 SAMP LE, STUDENT 3-07 LETESTSESSION 9 ELA/Literacy You are authorized to take the electronic version of Grade 9 ELA/Literacy You will be asked to provide the following information in order to access the test on the device.
-Please wait for instructions before proceeding.
-IF TESTING IN A BR OWSER: Go to http://parcc.testnav.com IF TESTING IN THE Select yo APPLICATION: page Select your state on the home page Username: 0123456 789 Password: 1a22b3 yours, please raise your hand.
+You are authorized to take the electronic version of this test.
+You will be asked to provide the following information in order to access the test on the device.
+Please wait for the instructions from the test monitor before proceeding.

+Select Your State in the application or go to https://parcc.testnav.com

+Username: 9088286671 Password: 77fb77 (OPTIONAL) Local Testing Device ID:

+Find your name in the upper right corner of the screen.
+If the name you see is not yours, please raise your hand.
 You should now be on the "Available Tests" screen.
 Select the "Start" button for Unit (fill in the appropriate unit number).
 You should see a "Welcome" screen.